BurnOutTrader/DynamicMLPipeline/README.md

 Simplifies code by allowing many data types to call the same training method.

-there is no check for Array lengths to make sure they are all equal, this will have to be specific to use case.
+Note *There is no check for Array lengths to make sure they are all equal, this will have to be specific to use case.*